ChiSym/GenSQL.structure-learning/README.md

 ### Switching between backends

 Each backend is encoded as a `yaml` file.
-When `dvc repro -f` is run, the yaml file for backend currently named `dvc.yaml` is run.
+When `dvc repro -f` is run, the YAML file for backend currently named `dvc.yaml` is run.
 To switch to a different backend, rename `dvc.yaml` to any temporary name.
-And rename the yaml file for the backend to you want to use to `dvc.yaml`.
+And rename the YAML file for the backend to you want to use to `dvc.yaml`.

 ### CGPM